-Proverbs also tells us-and repeats it- that the fear of the Lord is the beginning of wisdom (Pro.
+Proverbs also tells us-and repeats it-that the fear of the Lord is the beginning of wisdom (Pro.
 1: 7; 9: 10).

-Our fear of the Lord's wrath and justice plus our thankfulness are what drives us to Christ.
-He is the embodiment of God's wisdom as expressed in His glorious plan of redemption for mankind.
+Our fear of the Lord's wrath and justice is what drives us to Christ, who is the embodiment of God's wisdom as expressed in His glorious plan of redemption for mankind.

-In Christ, "in whom are hidden all the treasures of wisdom and knowledge" (Col. 2: 3), we find the answer to our search for wisdom, the remedy for our fear of God, and the "righteousness, holiness and redemption" that we so desperately need (1 Cor.
+In Christ, "in whom are hidden all the treasures of wisdom and knowledge" (Col. 2: 3).
+We find the answer to our search for wisdom, the remedy for our fear of God, and the "righteousness, holiness and redemption" that we so desperately need (1 Cor.
 1: 30).